stazcp/personal_chatbot/readme.md

 2. Navigate to the project directory: `cd <project-directory>`
-3. Install the required dependencies: `pip install -r requirements.txt` venv is recommended (create a venv with `python -m venv venv` and activate it with `source venv/bin/activate`) with venv run `python -m gunicorn main:app`
+3. Install the required dependencies: `pip install -r requirements.txt` venv is recommended (create a venv with `python -m venv venv` and activate it with `source venv/bin/activate`)

-4. Run the application: `python app.py`
+4. Run the application:
+    - with venv `python -m gunicorn main:app`
+    - without `gunicorn main:app`
+    - without gunicorn `python main.py`

 ## Usage